FoxGeoff/recipe/README.md

 2. TODO - impliment the buttons on the shopping list form (exercise for student)
 3. TODO - refactor last task to use the methods descriped in the book

-### Task: Add on the recipes buttons, Delete and Clear
+### Task: Add on the ingredients buttons, Delete and Clear

 ## Chapter 7 : Directives Deep Dive